Meet on the Ledge: Cover versions

 Thompson re-recorded the song as a bonus track on his solo album Small Town Romance.
 Fairport Convention re-recorded the song in 1987, releasing it as a track on the album In Real Time: Live '87 and as a single to tie in with the band's 20th anniversary.
-Of the latter release, band member Ric Sanders quipped at the time "We're going to release it every 20 years until it's a hit".
 The title has been used for a compilation album by Fairport Convention and a book about them.
 It is the first track on the 1972 compilation The History of Fairport Convention.

 The song was covered by British band Trapeze when they made an appearance on the British TV show Colour Me Pop on BBC2 in 1969.

-The song was covered by British folk group Prelude on their 1975 album Owlcreek Incident.
+'Meet on the Ledge' was covered by New Zealand rock band Tom Thumb as the B-side to their 1969 single 'Witchi Tai To (Indian Love Chant)'.

 In 2012, American rock band Counting Crows recorded a version of the song for their covers album, Underwater Sunshine (or What We Did on Our Summer Vacation).

 In 2017, American rock band Greta Van Fleet recorded a version of the song for their second EP, From the Fires.